nim-lang/Nim/doc/lib.rst

 * `unicode <unicode.html>`_
   This module provides support to handle the Unicode UTF-8 encoding.

+* `unidecode <unidecode.html>`_
+  It provides a single proc that does Unicode to ASCII transliterations.
+  Based on Python's Unidecode module.

+* `punycode <punycode.html>`_
+  Implements a representation of Unicode with the limited ASCII character subset.

 * `encodings <encodings.html>`_
   Converts between different character encodings.
 On UNIX, this uses